eblot/pyspiflash/spiflash/README.rst

 Dependencies
 ------------

+Python_ 2.6 or above is required.
+Python_ 3.4 or above is also supported.

+Since PySpiFlash_ 0.4, Six_ compatibility library is also required.

 PySpiFlash_ relies on PyFtdi_ module to access the SPI flash device.
 The internal API of PyFtdi_ has been changed with version 0.11.0.